kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/signing-and-tamper.md

 [^backlog]: We currently have a backlog where the late-binding of profiles will be allowed.
 This requires a lot of testing and process-design, which is why currently, you need to restart a pod to bind the whole process to a new profile (irrespective of signature).
-This does not apply to the rules and config.
-That can be changed in real-time.
+This does not apply to the rules and config - they can be changed in real-time.
 Stay tuned for updates 🤓.